Northward-Design/gulp-recipes-es6/ingredients/sass/browsersync-sass/README.md

 BrowserSync SASS Ingredient
 ================================================================================

-A SASS BrowserSync, Watch, Lint, Compile, Autoprefix and Minify Task with Source Maps.
+A SASS BrowserSync, Watch, Lint, Compile, Autoprefix and Minification Task with Source Maps.

-- Synchronizes the Browser to `dist/styles` and updates on any change.
+- Synchronizes the browser to `dist/styles` and updates on any change.
 - Watches all `.scss` files in `src/sass`.
 - Lints, Compiles, Autoprefixes, and Minifies all `.scss` files from `src/sass` to `dist/styles`.
 - Renames file to `*.min.css`.
-- Creates an in-line Source Map in the `.css` file.
+- Creates an in-line Source Map in the `.min.css` file.

 Usage
 --------------------------------------------------------------------------------